aayux/smart-grid/README.md

 Now working on -

-- Tool to import maps directky from Google Maps/Earth
+- Tool to import maps directly from Google or Bing

 - Appropriate data structure for data handling and analysis